 What is co-located advocacy

-Co-located housing advocacy is another form of community-based specialist domestic abuse advocacy support that focuses on the woman’s self-identified needs.
+Co-located housing advocacy is a form of community-based specialist domestic abuse advocacy support that focuses on the woman’s self-identified needs.

-The role includes listening to the woman, gaining an understanding of her needs, providing information, offering emotional support and advocacy – including offering advice and information about the housing options available to her.
+The role includes listening to the woman, gaining an understanding of her needs, providing information, to empower the woman to make informative decisions, offering emotional support and advocacy – including offering advice and information about the housing options available to her.

 The co-located role aims to improve access to specialist domestic abuse support for women who approach the local authority for housing.
-The model benefits the host service as staff working in these departments develop their understanding of, and practice around, domestic abuse.
+The model benefits the host service as staff working in these departments develop their understanding of, and practice around, domestic abuse through a range of means including direct and indirect trainings, briefings and consultations that can be general or case specific.

 The principles of co-located advocacy;